Execution - Solana Virtual Machine (SVM)

 At the most basic level, a VM in the blockchain context is the software that executes machine instructions to process transactions.
 When a transaction reaches a blockchain, it is processed by the virtual machine.
 Every language, whether Solidity, Rust, or Move, is ultimately converted (compiled) to bytecode which is executed by a blockchain’s virtual machine.

 Different languages support compilation to different bytecodes.
-For example, Solidity is typically compiled to Ethereum Virtual Machine (EVM) bytecode, but the Solang compiler enables you to compile Solidity to other bytecodes such as WebAssembly (wasm) or Berkeley Packet Filter (BPF).
+For example, Solidity is typically compiled to Ethereum Virtual Machine (EVM) bytecode, but the enables you to compile Solidity to other bytecodes such as WebAssembly (wasm) or Berkeley Packet Filter (BPF).

 There are many virtual machines.
 How should you decide which is best for you?